FairwindsOps/insights-docs/docs/features/automation-rules.md

 In this example a customizable title "Task title" will be added to the Work Item and it will be assigned to "test@test.com".

-In the following example, the Jira ticket created from Insights will be associated as a sub-issue to an existing parent issue:
+In the following example, the Azure ticket created from Insights will be associated as a sub-issue to an existing parent issue:
 ```js
 customizableFields = {
     "/relations/-": {